 For wall graphics taller than 60 inches, horizontal or column tiling is preferred—where the overlaps will be on the left and right edges of the print.

 The type of material determines the amount of overlap.
-For cast films, one-eighth to one quarter-inch overlap will be sufficient.
-Depending on the type of calendered films, the overlap can range from one quarter to half an inch.
+For cast films, at least 1/8″ to 1/4″ inch overlap will be sufficient.
+Depending on the type of calendered films, the overlap can be at least 1/4″ to 1/2″ inch.

 Remember, tiling must be done by the RIP software – such as Versaworks or ONYX – and NOT in design software like Illustrator or Photoshop.
 Using the RIP software for tiling eases the design process.
 This ensures that the overlaps will be properly placed and there will be no need for a separate file per tile.